ilyakokotkin/telegram_gif_bot/README.md

-# A Telegram bot that sends GIFs with cats at random times
+# A Telegram bot that sends GIFs at random times
 Chatbot Project

 This is a Python-based chatbot project that send users random cat GIFs (utilizing GIPHY API) at random times (intervals between 15 and 60 mins).